bennettpeter/leanfront/README.md

 - Clone from github.com bennettpeter/leanfront.git.
 - Run ./update_dependencies.sh.
 This will download 3 repositories and check out the appropriate branches / tags.
 - Download and install [Android Studio][studio].
-Also download the latest ndk and Cmake from within android studio.
-Look in the "Build" tab for a message about this.
-If you encounter this, switch to the requested NDK version.
-- Note the ndk version is referenced in the app/build.gradle file.
-You need to either download the version that is specified there or else update there to match the version you downloaded.
+- Look in the file app/build.gradle for the line like *ndkVersion '28.2.13676358'*.
+Install the specified ndk version from the menu Tools/SDKManager in App Studio.
+ALso install CMake from the SDK Tools.
+- Starting in November 2025 you need to use ndk 28 or higher to satisfy a Google Play Store requirement for 16K pages.
-- In the $HOME/Android directory create a link to the ndk, for example android-ndk -> Sdk/ndk/25.1.8937393
+- In the $HOME/Android directory create a link to the ndk, for example android-ndk -> Sdk/ndk/28.2.13676358
 - Run build_ffmpeg.sh.
 - Open the project in [Android Studio][studio].
 - Compile and deploy to your Android TV device (such as a Shield or Amazon fire stick).
-- It can also be run with an android emulator, but the emulator that comes with android studio does not support MPEG2 playback, so you need to play an h264 or h265 recording.
+- It can also be run with an android emulator.
+Sound is poor with an emulator.
 - If you do not want to build this yourself, see [Installing Leanfront](#installing-leanfront).
 - Set up the backend in Settings on the first run.